 Technically, yes.
 But should you trust it with your novel?
 That’s the real question.

+Enter AI editing tools.
+They’re everywhere, making grand promises: faster, cheaper, easier.
 You’re not anti-tech.
-But your story deserves more than surface-level polish from a robot that doesn’t know you—or your readers.
+And yes, it sounds appealing.
+But your story deserves more than surface-level polish from a tool that doesn’t know you—or your readers.

 So what now?

-Let’s look at what AI can actually do, where it falls short, and why human editing still matters—especially if you care about preserving your voice and connecting with readers.
+Let’s look at what AI can actually do, where it falls short, and why human editing still matters—especially since preserving your voice and connecting with readers is the point.

 What AI Can Do